prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 ## Transport API

 The default ad server for Prebid's Mobile SDK is GAM.
 The SDK can be expanded to include support for 3rd party ad servers through the fetchDemand function.
-This function returns the Prebid Server bidder key/values (targeting keys), which can then be passed to the ad server of choice.
+This function returns additional bid information like Prebid Server bidder key/values (targeting keys), which can then be passed to the ad server of choice.

 In this mode, the publisher will be responsible for the following actions:

-* Call fetchDemand with extended targetingDict callback
+* Call the `fetchDemand` method with specific callback
-* Retrieve targeting keys from extended fetchDemand function
+* Retrieve targeting keys from the `BidInfo` callback parameter
 * Convert targeting keys into the format for your ad server
 * Pass converted keys to your ad server
 * Render ad with Prebid Universal Creative or custom renderer

-This approach is avaliable for the following ad formats:
+This approach is available for the following ad formats:

 * Display Banner via `BannerAdUnit`
 * Video Banner and Instream Video via `VideoAdUnit`